 Academic advising is an integral part of each student's academic program.
-Viterbo University uses a dual advising model in which all students are assigned to an academic advisor within their program of study and new students also have an academic advisor.
+Viterbo University uses a dual advising model in which all students are assigned to a faculty advisor within their program of study and new students also have an academic advisor.
 The goal of all academic advising is to assist students to take responsibility for developing meaningful educational plans that are reflective of their potential and their career and life goals.
-Academic advisors will confer with students about course schedules and educational experiences but students themselves are responsible for selecting the content of their academic program and making progress toward an academic degree.
+Advisors will confer with students about course schedules and educational experiences but students themselves are responsible for selecting the content of their academic program and making progress toward an academic degree.

 Academic advising is a decision-making process through which students, aided by advisors, realize the maximum educational benefits available to them by better understanding themselves and learning how to use the resources of an educational institution to meet their own educational needs and aspirations.

 Academic Advisement Policy

 Students are required to meet with their academic advisors up to several times per semester and students are encouraged to confer with their advisors regularly about academic, career and individual concerns.
-Appointments with professional advisors in the Center for Student Success can be made through the Insight system--see the link below.
+Appointments with academic advisors in the Center for Student Success can be made through the Insight system--see the link below.
 Faculty advisors hold regular office hours during school terms for students to drop in or call for an appointment.
 Hours are posted by the faculty advisors' office doors.

 - Establish a personal relationship with your advisees.